pd

 __getitem__method with a list of arguments (using the square-brackets accessor).- Parameters:

-col (Hashable, optional) – Column name or sequence thereof.
+col (hashable or array-like, optional) – Column name or sequence thereof.
 Defaults to an empty tuple.

 - __call__(df)[source]